patrickbucher/gopl/syntax.md

 ## `for` Loop

+The C-style `for` loop without parentheses:

+    for initialization; condition; post {
+        // zero or more statements
+    }

+- initialization: simple statement (variable declaration, function call)
+- condition: expression returning a boolean value
+- post: statement to be executed after every iteration

+If initialization and post statement are omitted, it resembles a traditional `while` loop:

+    for condition {
+        // zero or more statements
+    }

+The condition can be left away to create an infinite loop:

+    for {
+        // zero or more statements
+        // break or return to end the loop
+    }

+### `for`/`range` loop

+Looping over a slice, the `range` keyword produces a pair of variables, index and value:

+    for i, v := range s {
+        // s[i] == v
+    }

 ## Increment/Decrement

-The increment and decrement operators are short forms of adding/subtracting one:
+The increment and decrement operators are short forms of adding/subtracting
+one:

     a := 0